sehohosseini/MATLAB-plots/README.md

-In this MATLAB live script, you can find codes of simple plots, scatter plots, histograms, probability distribution function (pdf) plots, and 2D histograms
+In this MATLAB live script, you can find codes of:

+1)
+- simple plot
+- scatter plot
+- histograms
+- probability distribution function (pdf) plot
+- 2D histogram